The BlackBerry brand is one of the most well known and recognisable brands in the mobile market, right next to Apple’s iPhone series.

 The first device to run BB10 was the BlackBerry Z10, released in February 2013 as the first BlackBerry device not to feature a physical keyboard.
 A physical keyboard is available on the sister phone, the Q10 and also the entry level Q5.
 BB10 will now be the de facto operating system for all BlackBerry devices; updates will continue throughout the BB10 lifecycle until the next major revision of the OS.

 Eventually, BlackBerry decided to manufacture a device that was based completely on Android.
-The BlackBerry PRIV (standing for Privacy & Privelege), incorproated a sliding design to hide a physical keyboard, alongside a full-touch screen.
+The BlackBerry PRIV (standing for Privacy & Privilege), incorporated a sliding design to hide a physical keyboard, alongside a full-touch screen.
 BlackBerry kept the interface fairly standard, although heavily modified the core Android code to improve security.

 The first phones launched under the TCL arm were the DTEK50 and DTEK60 in 2016.
 These were touchscreen only devices.
-They sold well, widely praised as the most modern 'BlackBerry' devices to date.
+They sold moderately well, praised as the most modern 'BlackBerry' devices to date, although somewhat lost in a market of similar handsets from other manufacturers.

-Early 2017 saw the launch of the Mercury / DTEK70.
+Early 2017 saw the launch of the KEYone.
 This device reclaimed the original physical keyboard alongside a large touchscreen with a unique aspect ratio.
+The KEYone was widely regarded as having a very successful launch and reigniting conversations about the BlackBerry brand and its place in mobile.

 BlackBerry World is the updated application distribution service for BlackBerry devices since 2013.
 The store is available to access on all new devices running BlackBerry 10 and access is preloaded as an app on new handsets.
 BlackBerry have stated that at the launch of BB10 there were over 70,000 available applications.